Economy of Kazakhstan

 The economy of Kazakhstan is the largest in Central Asia in both absolute and per capita terms.
-Kazakhstan has attracted to 2021 more than US$370 billion of foreign investments since becoming an independent republic after the collapse of the former Soviet Union.
+As of 2023, Kazakhstan attracted more than US$370 billion of foreign investments since becoming an independent republic after the dissolution of the former Soviet Union.

 It possesses oil reserves as well as minerals and metals.
+Almost every known element on the periodic table can be found in Kazakhstan.
 It also has considerable agricultural potential, with its vast steppe lands accommodating both livestock and grain production.
 The mountains in the south are important for apples and walnuts; both species grow wild there.
 Kazakhstan's industrial sector rests on the extraction and processing of these natural resources.

-The Dissolution of the Soviet Union and the collapse of demand for Kazakhstan's traditional heavy industry products have resulted in a sharp decline of the economy since 1991, with the steepest annual decline occurring in 1994.
+The dissolution of the Soviet Union and the collapse of demand for Kazakhstan's traditional heavy industry products have resulted in a sharp decline of the economy since 1991, with the steepest annual decline occurring in 1994.
 In 1995–97 the pace of the government program of economic reform and privatization quickened, resulting in a substantial shifting of assets into the private sector.
 Kazakhstan was granted "market economy country" status by the European Union and the United States, in 2000 and 2002 respectively.

 The December 1996 signing of the Caspian Pipeline Consortium agreement to build a new pipeline from western Kazakhstan's Tengiz Field through Russia to the Black Sea increased prospects for substantially larger oil exports until Putin took issue with the lukewarm support he experienced in the wake of the 2022 Russian invasion of Ukraine from Kazakh President Kassym-Jomart Tokayev.
 Kazakhstan's economy turned downward in 1998 with a 2.5% decline in GDP growth due to slumping oil prices and the August financial crisis in Russia.
 A bright spot in 1999 was the recovery of international petroleum prices, which, combined with a well-timed tenge devaluation and a bumper grain harvest, pulled the economy out of recession.